igorcmvaz/rainfall-series-transformation/README.md

 * [ ] Rename files and directories for improved readability
 * [ ] Implement parallel computing for expensive functions
 * [ ] Add tests
+* [ ] Break the process by batches and create recovery method (temporary directory from which a last saved state can be recovered, for long operations, excluded upon successful completion)
 * [ ] Finish README, including proper instructions and examples